ivan-loh/yowsup-sendclient-wrapper/README.md

 ## yowsup sendclient demo wrapper
 cause i'm too lazy to do it in python.
+Runs as sort of a service, and accepts commands on a redis queue.

 #### 1. Install redis-server & nodejs